theory/justatheory/content/post/postgres/2025-mini-summit-one.md

 *   Yurii is also running an event that, while not affiliated with PGConf.dev, is strategically scheduled to happen one day before PGConf.dev: [Postgres Extensions Day].
 The Call for Speakers is open until April 1st.
-There's also an option for people who cannot or would not come to Montreal this year to submit a prerecorded talk.
+There's also an option for people who cannot or would not come to Montréal this year to submit a prerecorded talk.
 The point of the event is not just to bring people together, but also ti surface content that can be interesting to other people.
 The event itself is free.